amitkumar2k04/Dev-Connect/README.md

 Same step repeat in backend also, This will start the development server and open the project in your browser at Frontend at : http://localhost:5173 and Backend at http://localhost:5000

+## Features We're Proud Of

+- **Dynamic Portfolios**: Developers can create and edit their portfolios, showcasing their projects with images and descriptions.
+- **Search Functionality**: Employers can search for developers based on skills and projects, making it easier for them to find the right fit.
+- **Responsive Design**: DevConnect works seamlessly across different screen sizes, making it accessible to anyone on any device.
+- **AWS SES Integration**: Integrated Amazon SES for receiving emails from users who send connection requests.
+- **Razorpay Payment Gateway Integration**: For those persons who want to buy premium membership
+- **Integrated Real-Time Chat Feature**: Implemented a real-time chat system using WebSockets (Socket.IO).
+Once two users are connected, they can instantly exchange messages with each other..

 ## Screenshots